Toyon: The Native Berry Shrub California Gardens Need

 Drought tolerance: Once established (typically after 2 to 3 years), toyon survives on rainfall alone in most of Santa Cruz County.
 In our driest microclimates, occasional deep summer watering keeps it looking its best, but it won't die without it.

-Where Toyon Thrives in Santa Cruz County
+Where Does Toyon Grow Best in Santa Cruz County?

 Toyon adapts to nearly all of Santa Cruz County's diverse microclimates, though it performs differently in each.